switch-dimension/switchdimension-ai-webapp-starter/README.md

 1. Create a Clerk account at [https://clerk.com](https://clerk.com)
 2. Create a new application in your Clerk dashboard
 3. Copy your API keys from the Clerk dashboard
-4. Create a `.env.local` file in the root directory:
+4. Create a `.env` file in the root directory:

 ```bash
 # Clerk Configuration